Aishubalaji/Pico-CTF-2022/forensics/St3g0.md

 ```

 This is a Steganography Challenge and a png file is given "pico.flag.png".
-We tried many stego but nothing led me to the flag until i tried **StegSolve**.
+We tried many stego tools but nothing led me to the flag until i tried **StegSolve**.

 So We used StegSolve tool, analysed the image with Data extract.